kimoonkim/spark/resource-managers/kubernetes/token-refresh-server/README.md

     docker tag hadoop-token-refresh-server:latest <YOUR-REPO>:<YOUR-TAG>
     docker push <YOUR-REPO>:<YOUR-TAG>

+2. Edit the main application config file, src/main/conf/application.conf and create a `configmap`:

+    kubectl create configmap hadoop-token-refresh-server-application-conf  \
+        --from-file=src/main/conf/application.conf

-2. Create a k8s `configmap` containing Hadoop config files.
+3. Create another k8s `configmap` containing Hadoop config files.
 This should enable Kerberos and secure Hadoop.
    It should also include the Hadoop servers that would issue delegation tokens such as the HDFS namenode
    address:

     kubectl create configmap hadoop-token-refresh-server-hadoop-config  \
         --from-file=/usr/local/hadoop/conf/core-site.xml

-3. Create another k8s `configmap` containing Kerberos config files.
+4. Create yet another k8s `configmap` containing Kerberos config files.
 This should include the kerberos server address and the correct realm name for Kerberos principals:

     kubectl create configmap hadoop-token-refresh-server-kerberos-config  \
         --from-file=/etc/krb5.conf

-4. Create a k8s `secret` containing the Kerberos keytab file.
+5. Create a k8s `secret` containing the Kerberos keytab file.
 The keytab file should include the password for the system user Kerberos principal that the refresh server is using to extend Hadoop delegation tokens.
+See hadoop-token-refresh-server.kerberosPrincipal in the application.conf.

     kubectl create secret generic hadoop-token-refresh-server-kerberos-keytab  \
         --from-file /mnt/secrets/krb5.keytab

-5. Optionally, create a k8s `service account` and `clusterrolebinding` that the service pod will use.
+6. Optionally, create a k8s `service account` and `clusterrolebinding` that the service pod will use.
 The service account should have `edit` capability for job `secret`s that contains the Hadoop delegation tokens.

-6. Finally, edit the config file for k8s `deployment` and launch the service pod using the deployment.
+7. Finally, edit the config file for k8s `deployment` and launch the service pod using the deployment.
 The config file should include the right docker image tag and the correct k8s `service account` name.